stellaseong/Getting-and-Cleaning-Data-Final-Project/CodeBook.md

  - act_labels: 6 class labels with their activity name.

 * Transformed data as part of the project component.
- 1. Merge training and test sets to create one data set.
+ - Merge training and test sets to create one data set.
    - Xtotal: from rbind(Xtrain, Xtest)
    - ytotal: from rbind(ytrain, ytest)

- 2. Extracts only the measurements on the mean and standard deviation for each measurement.
+ - Extracted measurements on the mean and standard deviation for each measurement.
    - colnames(features): give column names to features, c("v1","v2")
    - meanloc: index for mean, grep("mean",features$v2)
    - Xmean: data frame of mean measurement(10299x49), Xtotal[,meanloc]
    - stdloc: index for stdev, grep("std",features$v2)
    - Xstd: data frame of stdev measurement(10299x33), Xtotal[,stdloc]

- 3. Uses descriptive activity names to name the activities in the data set.
+ - Uses descriptive activity names to name the activities in the data set.
    - ytotal: created a second column with descriptive activity names that correspond to each number.

- 4. Appropriately labels the data set with variable names.
+ - Appropriately labels the data set with variable names.
    - Set table headers using features.
    - Set column names by cbinding (subject and activity)

- 5. From the data set in step 4, creates a second, independent tidy data set with the average of each activity and each subject.
+ - From the data set in step 4, creates a second, independent tidy data set with the average of each activity and each subject.
    - mean_subj_act: cbind Subject column, Activity column with Xmean data frame
    - x: entire X data frame with Subject column and Activity column
    - tidydata.txt: output text file of the mean_subj_act table